 The “invalid” items are filtered out with Discard Filters so that the junk can be filtered out as soon as possible before it clogs up more processing.

-I’ve tried a couple things but they all take up significant space and I havn’t been able to make them fit while being worthwhile - for now I just take the latency hit when switching somethings.
+I’ve tried a couple things but they all take up significant space and I haven’t been able to make them fit while being worthwhile - for now I just take the latency hit when switching somethings.

 Distance from the hub is another one - the raw (shape and color) input belt lengths do not matter (since their contents never change), so MAM placement should be all about optimizing and reducing the output belt length.